 You must not be pregnant.

-Is Norethisterone Safe?
+Is Norethindrone Safe?

-For most people who are looking to occasionally delay their period, norethisterone is a safe option.
-It is not intended to be a long-term solution for painful periods.
+For most people who are looking to occasionally delay their period for a special event, norethindrone is a safe option.
+It is not intended to be a long-term solution for painful periods (you can consult with a wisp doctor for that!).
 As with any medication, there is the possibility of some side effects.
 Most of the side effects are relatively minor such as mood swings, breast tenderness, headaches, and loss of libido.
 In exceedingly rare cases, there can be more serious side effects.
-To determine if this a viable choice for you, consult with your doctor prior to use.
+To determine if norethindrone will work for you, consult with your doctor prior to use.